yye2004/Sleigh-Squad/README.md

 - Save and Exit – Ensures all changes are stored in the file books_22031827.txt.

 ## 📁 Data Storage
-All book data is saved in a file named books_22031827.txt.
+All book data is saved in a file of .txt format.
 This file stores the initial as well as the latest updated information and is loaded every time the program runs, ensuring consistency and reliability.

 ## 🖥️ How It Works
 - When the program starts, a menu is displayed with 7 available options.